 What is Probate

 Probate is the legal process you must go through to transfer assets once someone has passed away.
 The case’s complexity depends upon the amount and type of property the deceased person owned, whether it was physical property, fiduciary, or if it is divided between more than one individual.
 Another aspect that occasionally arises is whether or not the division of these assets spurs disputes among the beneficiaries and what to do if that happens.
-The lawyers at Yonano Law Offices, PC, can answer your questions.
+The lawyers at Yonano Law Offices, PC, can answer your questions regarding probate and probate litigation.

 If There Is A Will, Do We Still Have To Go Through Probate?